bttran72/bttran72/README.md

-# 👋 Hi there, I'm Bao Tran!
+# 👋 Hi there, I'm Max Tran!
 Welcome to my GitHub profile 👨‍💻
 I'm currently learning how to code with **Python** and **HTML**.
 I'm just getting started, and every day I'm trying to get a little better!